Eggmansworld/tp-it-guides/README.md

 # PRE-SETUP

-If you have NOT setup PostgreSQL yet, carry on to the next section titled “PostgreSQL Install”.
+If you have NOT installed PostgreSQL on your Windows PC yet, carry on to the next section titled “PostgreSQL Install”.

-If you have already installed PostgreSQL from setting up another iT game, skip ahead to the “**PostgreSQL CREATE DATABASE**” section to install another game.
-Do not make any changes to existing Postgres databases!
-To add a new game, you simply need to create a new database for the game and make the necessary adjustments as instructed.
+If you have already installed PostgreSQL, skip ahead to the “**PostgreSQL CREATE DATABASE**” section to install another game.

-Ensure each game’s files are in a folder – one game per folder.
+Ensure each of your game’s files are extracted to their respective folders – one game per folder.
 Place the game folders in a static location where you will run your TP games from.
 Leave the game folder(s) alone for now, we’ll come back to them later.

 # PostgreSQL INSTALL